-AltaLink takes steps to help prevent the growth of weeds along our rights-of-way, which includes cutting, pulling or mowing, or the application of approved herbicides.
-The weed control method depends on the area and its conditions, and the species of weed.
-On native grasslands, herbicides would not typically be used, but depending on the size and type of the infestation, may be the only option.
+AltaLink controls growth of weeds along our rights-of-way, which includes cutting, pulling or mowing, or the application of approved herbicides, depending on the area and its conditions, and the species of weed.
+On native grasslands, herbicides are not typically be used but, depending on the size and type of the infestation, may be the only option.

-We also look after grass mowing around our facilities, including substations, telecommunications sites and along transmission lines through urban areas.
-We will attempt to maintain these corridors with a mind to adjacent properties, but please note these are industrial sites and will not be maintained the same as a residential lawn.
+We mow grass around our substations, telecommunications sites and along transmission lines through urban areas.
+We try to maintain these corridors with adjacent properties in mind, but please note these are industrial sites and will not be maintained to the same standard as a residential lawn.
 In some cases, they will be naturalized green spaces with taller grasses and low bushes.
 Transmission facilities within urban areas will typically be cut two to three times per year.